Clinical Epidemiology Research & Training Unit

 Under the direction of Dr. David T. Felson, MD, MPH, the Clinical Epidemiology Research and Training Unit began operations on October 1, 2001.
 The Unit’s mission is to perform and promote high-quality research using clinical epidemiologic methods to answer questions about the causes of, and therapy for, disease and disability.
 There may be a focus on musculoskeletal diseases, but the mission also extends to other diseases.
 The Unit’s goals are to train students at various levels and in various disciplines who wish to enter academically-based careers in clinical epidemiology, as well as to advance the statistical, epidemiological, and clinical epidemiological methods used to address clinical research questions.
 In addition, Unit faculty members strive to develop the Internet as a tool to perform clinical research and foster scientific collaborations both within and outside Boston University.

-The Unit has grants and contracts supporting research in the amount of $2.4 million (annual direct costs).
+The Unit has over $10 million in federal grants and contracts supporting research.
 Most of the Unit’s funding is from the National Institutes of Health (NIH), including, a Multidisciplinary Clinical Research Center (MCRC).
 This funding allows the Unit to be constituted as a multidisciplinary team, including doctoral non-physician-level investigators who bring methodological expertise to clinical research questions.

 The spectrum of research conducted in Clinical Epidemiology is broad and includes: